Lion

 -

-MySQL: Oracle has not yet provided a version of MySQL for OSX 10.7.
+MySQL: Oracle has not yet provided a version of MySQL specifically for OSX 10.7.

 I installed the Snow Leopard version 5.5.20 and reloaded my database.
 Things look OK.